NOVEMBER 15: AUDITORIUM THEATRE · TICKETS HERE

 Company Dancer

-Samantha is from Arlington Heights, IL.
+Samantha Micklewright is from Arlington Heights, Illinois and is of Slovak and Irish descent.
 She began ballet classes at the age of two and displayed an early passion for all forms of dance.
-At seven, she began taking flamenco classes with Margie Dziadzka; a former student of Dame Libby Komaiko.
+At age seven she began taking flamenco classes.

 Nalanie Molina